spatie/laravel-medialibrary/docs/converting-images/defining-conversions.md

         $this->addMediaConversion('old-picture')
               ->sepia()
-              ->border(10, 'black', Manipulations::BORDER_OVERLAY);
+              ->border(10, BorderType::Overlay, 'black');

         $this->addMediaConversion('thumb-cropped')
-            ->crop('crop-center', 400, 400); // Trim or crop the image to the center for specified width and height.
+            ->crop(400, 400, CropPosition::Center); // Trim or crop the image to the center for specified width and height.
     }
 ```